shwetantkumar/spanglish/pages/collection.md

 permalink: /collection/
 ---

-This site's sample collection comprises a set of objects, each of which is represented by one or more images.
-The collection items in this demo are from The Museum of Islamic Art, Qatar, (courtesy of [WikiMedia](https://commons.wikimedia.org/wiki/Category:Google_Art_Project_works_in_The_Museum_of_Islamic_Art,_Qatar) and [Google Art Project](https://www.google.com/culturalinstitute/about/artproject/)) and The Qatar National Library (via [World Digital Library](https://www.wdl.org/en/)).
+This site's collection comprises a curated set of tweets, each represented by an image that is hyperlinked to the original tweet.
+In case of obsolescence or change of privacy settings, the image will serve as a record of the tweet.

 ## By Location
 {% include collection_gallery.html facet_by='location' collection='qatar' %}